VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ## Lab : Run C code on a RISC-V CPU
 Let us run our simple C code in a RISC-V CPU - PICORV-32 wirtten in verilog .
 Steps :
-+ We convert our C program to a hex file and load in the memory of CPU
++ We convert our C program to a hex file and load it into the memory of the CPU
-+ Make use of testbech to run the code
++ Make use of testbench to run the code
 + Display the results

-  The picorv design and the shell scripts are already built in a github repo
+  The PicoRV32a design and the shell scripts are already built in a GitHub repo
   ```
   cd
   git clone https://github.com/kunalg123/riscv_workshop_collaterals.git

   ```
-  Once installed navigate through the ``` riscv_workshop_collaterals/labs``` run the following command :
+  Once installed navigate through the ``` riscv_workshop_collaterals/labs``` Run the following command :
   ```
   chmod 777 rv32im.sh
   ./rv32im.sh